 But at the same time I certainly don’t want my roast potatoes to be complicated or stressful to make.
 These Easy Peasy Roast Potatoes take just 10 minutes of hands on time, and the oven does all the hard work…so you don’t have to!

-I think adding the onions, garlic and rosemary really adds to the flavour, but they are not essential, so leave them out if you don’t fancy using them.
+Personally, I think adding in red onions, garlic and rosemary really adds to the deliciousness of these Easy Peasy Roast Potatoes, but they are not essential, so leave them out if that’s all too much faff for you!

 - Olive oil

-- Pre-heat the oven to 200C.
+- Pre-heat the oven to 220C / 200C / gas mark 7 / 425F.
 Drizzle a baking tray with enough oil to nearly coat the bottom of the tray and sprinkle with salt and pepper.
 The baking tray should be large enough to fit all the potatoes in a single layer.
 (Use two if necessary.)

 - Put the baking tray in the oven.

-- Peel and chop the potatoes into quarters (or more pieces if large – as a guide each piece should weigh roughly 50g, but it doesn’t matter if some are a bit smaller or larger)
+- Peel and chop the potatoes into quarters (or more pieces if large – as a guide each piece should weigh roughly 50g / 2oz, but it doesn’t matter if some are a bit smaller or larger)